Michael345678910/Personal-Calendar-TimeGrid-C-Sharp-.NET-Web-App/README.md

 - FullCalendar for the robust calendar UI
 - Bootstrap for the responsive styling
 - ASP.NET Core Identity for authentication scaffolding

-# Still Working On/Upcoming Features:

-- Data persistence/enabling the database to save events added to the database/calendar application.
-- Have edits to the calendar save after being edited, and the save button is clicked.
-- Deleting a Calendar Event does not crash the entire application.